-The History of HBCUs
+The History of HBCUs | What is an HBCU?

 Newly freed slaves were being denied admission to the traditionally white higher education institutions that had been established at the time.
 The individuals who managed to receive some kind of education, such as African-American scholar Fredrick Douglass, regularly studied in less than desirable and sometimes dangerous environments.
-Others had to resort to teach themselves what they could.
+Others had to resort to teaching themselves what they could.

-This indicated that states who wanted to use federal land-grant funds were required to either make their schools open to blacks and whites or give money for segregated black colleges to function as substitute to white schools.
+This indicated that states who wanted to use federal land-grant funds were required to either make their schools open to blacks and whites or give money for segregated black colleges to function as a substitute to white schools.
 Then the unthinkable happened.
 Sixteen entirely black colleges were given 1,890 land-grant funds.

-Several HBCUs had already been founded at this point; such as Cheyney University of Pennsylvania (1837), University of the District of Columbia (1851) and Harris-Stowe University (1857).
+Such as Cheyney University of Pennsylvania (1837), University of the District of Columbia (1851) and Harris-Stowe University (1857).
 However, this act opened the doors for several more HBCUs to establish through government funding.

-In Title III of the Higher Education Act of 1965, congress officially defined an HBCU as “a school of higher learning that was accredited and established before 1964, and whose principal mission was the education of African Americans”.
+In Title III of the Higher Education Act of 1965, Congress officially defined an HBCU as “a school of higher learning that was accredited and established before 1964, and whose principal mission was the education of African Americans”.

 HBCUs have grown both in funding and size